We Provide Office Sound Masking Technology in Boston and All Across the U.S. Northeast

 So they went full-on with the open work concept with a premium on low-walled cubicles, large bright windows, and flexible, collaborative spaces for employee use.
 And since they wouldn’t let more collaboration with less walls come at the cost of acoustics, confidentiality and the employees’ ability to find focus indistracted, they decided to integrate our sound masking technology.

-Through a network consisting of near 3000 hidden speakers powered by 55 smart controller units, Partners Healthcare’s massive sound masking system continuously delivers a perfectly balanced soundscape, enhancing some 4200 employees’ acoustic comfort and privacy amid the open work areas spread across 12 floors.
+Through a network of near 3000 loudspeakers powered by 55 multizone controllers, Partners Healthcare’s massive sound masking system continuously delivers a perfectly balanced soundscape, enhancing some 4200 employees’ acoustic comfort and privacy amid the open work areas spread across 12 floors.
 Each floor features up to 16 distinct sound masking zones, all independently adjustable based on their unique architectural attributes and activity level.

-This project became an archetype of how big and complex sound masking systems can get, while remaining remarkably cost-effective and simple to manage for end-users.
+This project became an archetype of how big and complex sound masking systems can get, while remaining remarkably cost-effective and very simple to manage for both facilities professionals and office occupants.

 PTC and Alexion Pharmaceuticals Headquarters in Seaport Innovation District